brentkeller/ts-express-cra-starter/readme.md

    This should create the new app on your heroku account and add a new `heroku` git remote.
 You can verify with `git remote -v`
 2. Run `git push heroku master` to deploy your combined app
    Heroku will detect the node.js environment and will by default run `build` and then `start` so you're ready to go.

+## About the apps

+### Client

+The client is mostly the default `create-react-app`

+1. `yarn create react-app client --template Typescript`
+2. Added `"proxy": "http://localhost:5000"` to `package.json`
+   This allows the client to reach the server via `/` in development mode
+3. Updated `App.tsx` to include code to load the `/movies` API data

+### Server

+This is pretty much the exact output of [this tutorial](https://amenallah.com/node-js-typescript-jest-express-starter/) by Amenallah Hsoumi which I found via this [StackOverflow question](https://stackoverflow.com/questions/59587296/how-to-deploy-a-typescript-nodejs-and-express-app-to-heroku).
+The only changes I made are:

+1. Set `"outDir": "../build",` in `tsconfig.json`
+   This writes the server files directly to our desired build directory instead of having to copy them there later
+2. Added a default "record" in the `MovieApi.ts` file
+   This just gives the client app something to show by default

+## Other stuff

+[This post](https://medium.com/codeduck/a-real-world-project-typescript-express-and-react-4701c0458e9c) by Dirk Hoekstra served as validation for my idea.
+The end result is similar but I wanted to use yarn workspaces.